skellis46/slipbox/improvisation and the threshold of the self.md

 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

 ## experiences of the threshold / methods?

+Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with our research team a questioning process designed to elicit precise responses to felt experiences.
+It is a process that coincidentally seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
+On a methodological whim I asked Rosemary work with me to integrate that questioning process into this research.
+In May 2026 we met online twice to push deeper into my experiences while dancing.

+The methods for this analysis are therefore:

+1. Studio-based dancing and conversational reflections between Katye and Simon over two months from January to March 2024
+2. Self-report questionnaires completed by Katye and Simon during those sessions and then later analysed by Merritt.
+3. Desk-based reviewing and research across neuroscience, psychology and dance with a focus on dance improvisation, consciousness and mindfulness practices.
+This work was initially done by Michaela in the early months of 2024 but later picked up and expanded by Simon as part of the development of this writing.
+4. Interviews akin to MPI between Rosemary and Simon in May of 2026.

 I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
 Then get into agency and knowing? and consciousness? and the limits of phenomenology.